Version Control with GitVersion Control with Git

 cron: "*/15 * * * *"

-You can use this pattern to push changes to a feature branch and then create a pull request for review.
+Use this pattern to push to a feature branch and open a pull request for review.

 Git Clone